Vietnam.vn - Nền tảng quảng bá Việt Nam

 Some Russian officials said the gunmen were members of an international terrorist organization.

-Reports of the death toll are currently inconsistent, with authorities confirming at least 15 deaths, including police officers and civilians.
+Reports of the death toll are inconsistent at this time, with authorities confirming at least 15 deaths, including police officers and civilians.

 A total of 16 people, including 13 police officers, were taken to the main regional hospital in Makhachkala on June 23, the regional Interior Ministry said.